traefik-plugins/traefikgeoip2/readme.md

 to install the plugin.

 1. Create a file named `traefik.yaml`, replacing `${TDR}` with actual Docker registry path.

+    This is required in Kubernetes, since MaxMind DB size is bigger, than data size allowed for `ConfigMap` or `Secret` resource.

     ```yaml
     image:
       name: ${TDR}/traefik